Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook

 \subsection{Pre-Trained Foundation Models in Time Series}

-Besides harnessing LLMs for time series analysis, the development of time series pre-training and related foundational models holds promise.
-They aid in discerning general time series patterns that are consistent across various domains and subsequent tasks.
-In this subsection, we explore PFM4TS, distinguishing between general-purpose and domain-specific models that similar in \shortautoref{sec: LLMs in Time Series}.
+Beyond leveraging LLMs for time series analysis, pre-trained foundation models for time series (PFM4TS) aim to capture generic temporal patterns that transfer across domains and tasks.
+In this subsection, we explore PFM4TS, distinguishing between general-purpose and domain-specific models, in parallel with the categorization in \shortautoref{sec: LLMs in Time Series}.